JAPH254/simple-book-lending/README.md

 Woouoow.
 Feel free to navigate through your application.
 Enjoy your reading! 😊

-This README provides clear instructions on installation, running the app, and executing tests.I am finishing on all the tests.
-Let me know if you need any further modifications!
+This README provides clear instructions on installation, running the app, and executing tests.I am finishing on all the failing tests.
+I am at the implementation and testing phase.
+I will continue to work on the implementation and testing until all tests pass.
+Thank you for your patience and understanding.😊 Let me know if you need any further modifications!